OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-05.md

 ## Judges 5:20

 > From the heavens, the stars joined the battle,
-> from their paths, they fought against Sisera.
+> from their heavenly paths, they fought against Sisera.

 ## Judges 5:21